• Home

-This post was last updated on August 23rd, 2024 at 03:04 pm
+This post was last updated on September 5th, 2025 at 10:52 pm

 What gives certain young adult fantasy series that X-factor—that unputdownable quality that grabs you from the first sentence, doesn’t let go, and leaves you with a book hangover that lasts for days or maybe weeks?

-In case you didn’t know, a book hangover is that feeling of emptiness or longing after finishing a truly epic book accompanied by an inability to move on and read a new book.
+In case you didn’t know, a book hangover is that feeling of emptiness or longing after finishing a truly epic book, accompanied by an inability to move on and read a new book.
 If you’ve ever had one, you know what it is.
 If you haven’t had the pleasure (or displeasure, haha!) of experiencing one, you’ll know right away when it happens.

 Is there an unwritten law circulating in the literary universe stating that the epically great reads of our time contain certain qualities that make them what they are—unputdownable?
 The answers may surprise you!